2KAbhishek/blog/content/post/zsh.md

 +++

 I have been using zsh as my shell for over 6 years now.
-During this time, I've experimented with various configurations and setups and I have finally settled on a setup that I like.
+During this time, I've experimented with various configurations and setups, and I've finally settled on one that I like.
 In this post, I will discuss how I organize my zsh config and how you can do it too.

 Let's get started.

 ## Config Structure

-Before we dive into the config files, let's look at the structure of my config directory.
+Before diving into the config files, let's examine the structure of my config directory:

-Here is the structure of my config directory, with all the files related to zsh:

 ```sh
 ├── shell